m-idriss/wadiag/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+This section outlines the currently supported versions of the project, along with their corresponding security status.

 | Version | Supported          |
 | ------- | ------------------ |